puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 For full details, [see the language page about numeric values.][numeric]

-Previously, Puppet would convert everything to strings, then attempt to convert those strings back into numbers when they were used in a numeric context.
-In Puppet 4, numbers in the DSL are parsed and maintained internally as numbers.
+Previously, Puppet converted everything to strings, then attempted to convert those strings back into numbers when they were used in a numeric context.
+Since Puppet 4.0, numbers in the DSL are parsed and maintained internally as numbers.
 The following examples would have been equivalent in Puppet 3, but are now different:

 ``` puppet
 $port_a = 80   # Parsed and maintained as a number, errors if NOT a number
 $port_b = '80' # Parsed and maintained as a string
 ```

-The difference now is that Puppet will STRICTLY enforce numerics and will throw errors if values that begin with a number are not valid numbers.
+The difference now is that Puppet strictly enforces numerics and throws errors if values that begin with a number are not valid numbers.

 ``` puppet
 node 1name {} # invalid because 1name is not a valid decimal number; you would need to quote this name